LudicWorlds/statemachine-for-unity/README.md

    - Select the `StateMachineForUnity.unitypackage` file.
    - In the Import Unity Package window, ensure all items are checked and click **Import**.

+## Usage

+To gain an understanding of how to use the state machine, it's a good idea to take a look at the 'StateMachineDemoScene'.

+To open and try out this demo scene:
+1. Download or clone this repository to your PC.
+2. Open the project in Unity.
+3. Open the demo scene located at `Assets/Scenes/StateMachineDemoScene.unity`.
+4. In the scene, you will find a 'Cube' GameObject with the `CubeStateMachine` script attached.
+5. Press the 'Play' button in the Editor to start 'Play Mode'.
+6. Switch between different states (Rotating, Changing Size, Changing Color) by pressing the number keys (1, 2, 3).

+You will find the example scripts in the 'Assets/Scripts' folder.
+These should give you a good idea of how to use the state machine.

 ## License